AI Writing Evolution: From Basic Autocorrect to Smart Assistants

 • Formality adjustments

-According to research from Stanford University, AI-powered grammar tools reduce writing errors by 73% compared to traditional spell checkers.
+Recent research from Stanford University's Natural Language Processing Group shows that AI-powered grammar tools now reduce writing errors by 81% compared to traditional spell checkers - a significant jump from the 73% reduction seen just a year ago.
 But more importantly, they help writers learn.
 When the AI explains why something is wrong, users make fewer mistakes over time.
+This educational component has become increasingly sophisticated, with tools now offering personalized learning paths based on your most common errors.

 The Rise of Tone and Style Adjustment